mr-zwets/upgraded-SHA-gate/README.md

 # Upgraded SHA-gate

-A description of an improved SHA-gate contract, starting from the problems of the previous implementation.
+This document is a description of an improved SHA-gate contract, starting from the problems of the SHA-gate V1 implementation.
+First the document goes into the technical changes from V1, then different discussion sections follow addressing common concerns, lastly a comparison table is made comparing V1, the present proposal (an upgraded version of V1) and the SBCH teams plan for V2.

+Just like the Smart BCH teams
+[official plan for V2](https://smartbch.medium.com/the-plan-for-sha-gate-v2-1f1567f08db0) this version also has a m-of-n multisig of elected enclaves sign off on withdrawals in a first step.
+Crucially different is the second step where monitors have the option to block the withdrawal.
+In the official version this is done by yet another group of elected enclaves which would have to stake and face slashing for misbehaving.
+This proposal builds further on V1, where BCH miners are the monitors who have the option to block malicious withdrawals.

 ## Problems with V1